s-complex/gxres.net/app/pages/index.md

 Building new things with [Node.js](https://nodejs.org), [Vue](https://vuejs.org), [Svelte](https://svelte.dev) and [Nitro](https://nitro.build).
 I am considering learning Rust or Go in the future.

-I love rhythm games, Minecraft, foods and photography.
+Love rhythm games, Minecraft, foods and photography.

+Always express my own opinions and emotions.
+They are not related to other people and organizations.